 Statutory Deductions:

-These deductions are required by law and include contributions such as Provident Fund (PF), which is 12% of the basic salary; Employee State Insurance (ESI), for employees earning under ₹21,000, covering medical benefits; and income tax (TDS), which is deducted based on income slabs.
-Other statutory deductions include professional tax, which varies by state.
+These are statutory deductions.
+Such contributions include Provident Fund (PF), which is 12% of the basic salary; Employee State Insurance cover for earning under ₹21,000; ESI provides medical benefits; income tax deduction, depending on income slabs; and professional tax, varying from state to state.

 Voluntary Deductions: